WebAssembly/design/Nondeterminism.md

  * New features will be added to WebAssembly, which means different implementations will have different support for each feature.
- * The sequence of call of exported functions from the outside environment is not determined by the Wasm spec.
+ * The sequence of calls of exported functions, and the values of the incoming arguments and return values from the outside environment, are not determined by the Wasm spec.
  * With `shared` memory that can be accessed by multiple threads, the results of load, read-modify-write, wait, and awake operators are nondeterministic.